-Membership issues, including applications for membership, attendance and participation issues, are monitored by the Membership, Communication & Outreach Committee.
-The MCO

-Committee notifies the chair of any concerns or issues requiring attention as they arise.
+Membership issues, including applications for membership, attendance and participation issues, are monitored by the Administrative Workgroup.
+The Administrator will notify the chairs of any concerns or issues requiring attention as they arise.

 Conflict of Interest

 Designated representatives and alternate representatives are required to identify any real, possible or perceived conflicts of interest for themselves and/or their organization as necessary during their involvement with KFACC.
 The agenda for all KFACC meetings includes a call for real or perceived conflicts, after items on the agenda have been confirmed and prior to the beginning of new business.